Real-Dev-Squad/website-api-contracts/requests/README.md

 ### **PATCH /requests/:id**

-- **Description:** Partially updates an existing request based on its type:
+- **Description:**

-  - For requests of type ONBOARDING, this endpoint updates the request details prior to its approval or rejection.
+  - This endpoint updates the details of any type of exsisting request (OOO, ONBOARDING etc.).

-  - For requests of type OOO (Out-Of-Office), it processes the approval or rejection of the request using the provided data.

 - **URL:** `https://api.realdevsquad.com/requests/:id`